artifig/aipip/README.md

 *(This list will be updated as the project progresses)*

 ## Setup & Usage

+This section covers setup for the core `aipip` library and its example CLI.
+See the README within `apps/llmlogic_evaluator/` for instructions specific to that application.

 1.  **Prerequisites:** Python 3.9+
 2.  **Installation:** Follow the [Local Development Setup](#local-development-setup) instructions to install the package editable along with development dependencies (`pip install -e '.[dev]'`).